amanjeetsingh/GP-docker/README.md

 application.
 But it seems to work for testing where you just want something that tests can execute against.

+This is on Docker Hub here: https://hub.docker.com/r/kevinmtrowbridge/greenplumdb_singlenode/

 ## Running it

+    docker run -i -p 5432:5432 -t greenplumdb_singlenode

+Proof -- login with psql:

-    docker run -i -p 5432:5432 -t greenplumdb_singlenode psql -h <docker machine ip / localhost> -p 5432 -U gpadmin template1
+    psql -h <docker machine ip / localhost> -p 5432 -U gpadmin template1